 Henry found his way to triathlon through his daughter Camille, who’s first race was the Columbia Association Kids Triathlon at age 9.
 Camille later joined the MC Elite triathlon team in Mount Airy, MD, under legendary coach Christy Lausch.

 Camille’s love and dedication to the sport of triathlon finally convinced Henry to enter his first triathlon in 2021 at Ironman Eagleman 70.3 (and again in 2022).
 Henry made his Ironman 140.6 debut in 2021 at Ironman Waco, which was deemed toughest 2021 Ironman course in the world by average finish time.

 Henry has over 25 years of leadership, training, and coaching experience in the private sector and federal government.
 His hobby is workout programming, and he helps coordinate MMTC swim, bike, and run workouts.

 Henry’s passion for triathlon and lifelong dedication to coaching led him to propose a youth triathlon team to the MMTC board who unanimously voted to create the MMTC youth team.
-Henry is SafeSport certified and is currently pursuing a USAT Level I Coaching Certification with a Youth and Junior focus.
+Henry is a certified USAT Level I Coach with a Youth and Junior focus.